Shrawley: History

+The name Shrawley derives from the Old English scræflēah or scræfenlēah, meaning 'wood/clearing by a cave' or 'wood/clearing with caves'.

 Following the Norman conquest of England, what is now known as Shrawley was part of the lower division of the Doddingtree Hundred.
 It consisted of a series of scattered hamlets, and as such did not appear in the Domesday Book of 1086.
 The main hamlets were Frog Pool, Great Shrawley, Noutard's Green and Sankyns Green.

 In 1645 the number of Civil War deserters increased rapidly and Shrawley Wood was said to swarm with bandits and refugees.
 Close to the River Severn within Shrawley Woods are the remains of Oliver Mount, a former castle.
 In its ruins was found a piece of stone with carving matching the font in the church.

 In 1700 the Manor of Shrawley came up for sale by the Cliffe family, and after investigating the prospects, which included timber from Shrawley Great Wood of over 300 acre, Thomas Vernon (1665–1721), of Hanbury Hall, acquired it for £13,000, equivalent to £ in June 2014.

 Following the Poor Law Amendment Act 1834 Shrawley Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.

 Shrawley remained an important Vernon family possession through to about 1980 when the heir to the last member of the Vernon family, living in Shrawley Wood House, died.

 The village hall was built in 1860 as a National School.